JoeHughes9877/Cdex/README.md

 # 🚀 Codex Setup Guide

-Follow these steps to set up and run the Codex API locally.
-# 🚀 Codex Setup Guide

 Follow these steps to set up and run the Codex API locally or access it from the cloud.

 ```bash